 Cooperation and supervision

 Both PhD-students work together in a team with their supervisors.
 It is important that both PhD-students are in regular contact, keep each other informed of their progress, discuss problems they encounter, and jointly publish one or more articles.
-The OT-PhD is primarily supervised by Prof. Dr A. (Arie) Versluis (TUA) and will be employed by TUA, the ST-PhD by Prof. Dr J.M.
+The OT PhD is primarily supervised by Prof. Dr A. (Arie) Versluis (TUA) and will be employed by TUA, the ST PhD by Prof. Dr J.M.
 (Hans) Burger and will be employed by TUU.
-Regular consultations will also take place with both PhD-students and their supervisors.
+Regular consultations will also take place with both PhD students and their supervisors.